cloud-gov/cg-site/_docs/ops/secrets.md

 ```

 If you do this, running `env | grep AWS` will show you a new set of credentials which are different from the primary IAM role credentials because they are short lived and issued at runtime.
 This means that if a malicious script or program attempts to read `~/.aws/credentials` or `~/.aws/config` they will be unable to retrieve the primary credentials.

+If you run into issues running `aws` CLI commands, double check that the `region` configured for the profile in your `~/.aws/config` is correct.

 ### Next Steps for aws-vault configuration and usage